College fraternities and sororities: Establishment and early history

 The term fraternity is derived from the Latin word frater, which means "brother".
 Similarly the term "sorority", is derived from the Latin word soror, meaning "sister".
-However, sorority was not used in 1874, well after the establishment of the first organizations for women.
-As a result, a fraternity can consist men, women, or a mixture of the two.
+However, use of the word sorority began only in 1874, spreading slowly, well after the establishment of the first "women's fraternities", a moniker some groups still use today.
+As a result, a fraternity can consist of men, women, or a mixture of the two.
 Members of fraternities and sororities address members of the same organization as "brother" in the case of fraternities or "sister" in the case of sororities.

 The first fraternity in North America to incorporate most of the elements of modern fraternities was Phi Beta Kappa, founded at the College of William and Mary in 1776.
-The founding of Phi Beta Kappa followed the earlier establishment of two other secret student societies that had existed on that campus as early as 1750.
+The founding of Phi Beta Kappa followed the earlier establishment of two other secret student societies on that campus dating back to 1750.
 In 1779, Phi Beta Kappa expanded to include chapters at Harvard and Yale.
 By the early 19th century, the organization transformed itself into a scholastic honor society and abandoned secrecy.